visgl/deck.gl/docs/api-reference/carto/overview.md

 * [Pure JS](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples/pure-js): integrate in a pure js application, using webpack.

-### CARTO configuration object
+### CARTO credentials

-This is an object to define the configuration to use in order to connect to the CARTO platform.
+This is an object to define the connection to CARTO, including the credentials (and optionally the parameters to point to specific api endpoints).
 The configuration properties that must be defined depend on the CARTO API version used:

 * `apiVersion` (optional): API version.
 Default: `API_VERSIONS.V2`.
 Possible values are:
   * API_VERSIONS.V1
   * API_VERSIONS.V2
-  * API_VERSIONS.V3
+  * API_VERSIONS.V3 (**CARTO Cloud Native**)

-API version v3 is currently available only in a private beta.
-If you want to test it, please contact us at [support@carto.com](mailto:support@carto.com?subject=Access%20to%20Cloud%20%Native%20%API%20(v3)).

 If using API v1 or v2, the following properties are used: